jongs/jongs.github.io/_pages/about.md

 ---

-I like to start things.
+I like to start and grow software companies.
  I started and was CEO of Mixtent (Storylane) which was acquired by Facebook and Fashmatch, acquired by Like and soon after, by Google.
 I also started a healthtech company called Metabolic.

 I am a non-executive co-founder of Biobridge, a remote cardiac device monitoring company, and Sentinel Fresh, a software company for fresh produce logistics.